zcdev/lazy-responsive-templates/README.md

 <br>
 LAZY and easy enough?
 Huh? :-P<br>
 I've done most of the work for you, included calculating all percentages and proportions!<br>
-It's sooo simple that you can easily add anything on top of this layout structure.
+It's sooo simple that you can easily add anything on top of this layout structure.<br><br>

+Preview for default layout: http://zoechang.me/lazy.html